biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * shoulda-callback-matchers.
 For spec'ing callbacks in Models.
 * fakeredis.
 For running specs without real local redis server.
 * simplecov.
 For test coverage reports.
 * pry-rails.
-For good rails console and simple debbuging when needed.
+For good rails console and simple debug when needed.
 * awesome_print.
-For easy debbuging in rails console.
+For easy debug in rails console.
 * brakeman.
 For catching typical security problems.
 * bundler-audit.
 For catching known security problems in used gems (usually, they are have assigned CVE numbers).
 * exception_notification.
 For catching exception notifications.